Sprained Toes and Turf Toe Treatment in Dallas

 - Grade 3: The ligament is either severely or completely torn.
 There is also significant joint instability.

-How Is a Sprained Toe Treated?
+How to Heal a Sprained Toe

 A Grade 1 sprained toe often requires little to no treatment.
 When treatment is recommended, it’s a good idea to speak to your doctor about buddy taping.
 This is a process in which you tape the injured toe to the toe directly next to it.
-It helps to both provide stability to the toes and to protect the toe in order for it to heal properly.
+It helps to both provide stability to the toes and to protect the toe for it to heal properly.

 Tape usually works very well for Grade 1 mild sprains.
 However, Grade 2 and Grade 3 sprains often require a walking boot.
 This walking boot offers even more stability and protection than taping.
 Remember to consult with your Dallas foot doctor to ensure that you’re doing all you can to both promote healing and prevent further injury.